-- 2. Define random sampling (also known as random selection).
+- 3. Define random sampling (also known as random selection).
 If a study has random sampling, name and define the type of validity that this strengthens and explain why this is the case.
 If there is no random sampling, how does that limit the research conclusions that can be drawn from the study? - Now, define random assignment.
 If a study has random assignment, name and define the type of validity that this strengthens and explain why this is the case.
-If there is no random assignment, how does that limit the research conclusions that can be drawn from the study? - 3.
-The graph below indicates a set of findings in an experimental study where participants are randomly assigned to either receive a preparatory class or not, and they either receive tutoring or not.
-This is a 2 x 2 Between Participants experimental design.
-Then their performance was measured on a standardized SAT test with scores from 0 to 1600. - a.
-Name and then describe the effect(s) that are present. - b.
-Based on these findings, give advice to a friend, should they take tutoring, a prep class, both, or neither and justify this based on the graph.
+If there is no random assignment, how does that limit the research conclusions that can be drawn from the study? - 4.
+A researcher has decided to conduct an experimental study, which means they would like to be able to draw causal conclusions.
+Name and explain the type of validity that is most important to experimental studies.